pauljickling/notes/python/django/rest_framework.md

 ### API Wrappers

-The REST framework provides two different API view wrappers:
+The REST framework provides several different API view wrappers:

 1. The `@api_view` decorator for function-based views.
 2. The `APIView` class for class-based views.
+3. The `ViewSet` class that provides CRUD operations instead of HTTP method handlers.